 By reviewing court decisions, the course considers the changing interpretations of the Constitution by the courts regarding fundamental issues of federalism and political power.
 Attention is focused on civil rights laws and issues.
-Cross-listed with CRJ-4440.

 POS-4910: Topics/Readings in Political Science - 3 hours